 Vrana is Croatia’s largest lake and makes for a great day excursion for nature lovers.
 Located between Zadar and Šibenik, the lake is 4 meters deep and 11.9 square miles and is an important wetland for bird species.
 Vrana Lake is a popular spot for fishing enthusiasts, as well as those who love to go nature walking.
-In fact, there are marked trails around the lake which make for some wonderful walking.
-During the summer it can get a little busy, however, if you head out early you can avoid the crowds.
+There are marked trails around the lake which make for some wonderful walking.
+During the summer, it can get a little busy; however, if you head out early, you can avoid the crowds.

 Nature Park Telascica

 The stunning Telascica Nature Park is located in the southeast of Dugi Otok, a beautiful island in the Adriatic.
 This is a hugely popular nature park with numerous day trips leaving Zadar.
-While there you can take a walk and explore the huge cliffs and look out over the sea, take a swim in the crystal clear Telascica Bay, and visit the Slana Jezera (Salt Lake).
-Keep an eye out for the resident donkeys who are very inquisitive.
+While there, you can take a walk and explore the huge cliffs and look out over the sea, take a swim in the crystal clear Telascica Bay, and visit the Slana Jezera (Salt Lake).
+Keep an eye out for the very curious resident donkeys.

 Biokovo Nature Park

-The are numerous hiking routes and when the weather is clear, you can even see Italy, specifically the very top of Monte Gargano, which is a huge 157 miles away!
-If you do venture to the highest parts of Biokovo, be prepared as it get hot up there.
+There are numerous hiking routes, and when the weather is clear, you can even see Italy, specifically the very top of Monte Gargano, which is a huge 157 miles away!
+If you do venture to the highest parts of Biokovo, be prepared as it gets hot up there.

 Zumberak-Samoborsko Gorje Nature Park

 In the North West of Croatia, heading into southeastern Slovenia, you will find Zumberak-Samoborsko Gorje Nature Park, which is 170 square miles.
-The park is split into two by the Bregana and Zumberak Rivers and the highest peaks of the park are on the border, which is where a land dispute is taking place between the two countries .
+The park is split into two by the Bregana and Zumberak Rivers, and the highest peaks of the park area on the border, which is where a land dispute is taking place between the two countries.